CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c5-NETCONF-Ex4.md

     (pythonenv) $
     ```

-3. Navigate to the `code` directory in this lab's Git repository:
+3. Navigate to the `code` directory in this lab's Git repository with the `cd ~/lab/LTRPRG-1100/code` command:

     ```
     (pythonenv) $ cd ~/lab/LTRPRG-1100/code
     (pythonenv) $
     ```

-4. Run the `iosxe-get-capabilities.py` Python script with the `python` command (output truncated for brevity):
+4. Run the `iosxe-get-capabilities.py` Python script with the `python iosxe-get-capabilities.py` command, for example
+(output truncated for brevity):

     ```
     (pythonenv) $ python iosxe-get-capabilities.py